 As you can see from Microsoft’s current roadmap pictured below, after the release of NAV 2018 R2, we will see a complete transition to Business Central.

 As for existing Dynamics GP customers, Business Central offers a modern cloud-based ERP platform that operates much like GP has in the past, with a set of robust functionalities to address the core business needs and standard ISV solutions filling any specific needs a company may have.
 Business Central will be a new, and relatively unfamiliar interface for GP users that could impact time to system adoption; however, the move for GP customers is relatively straight forward and has advantages that likely outweigh this.
 As illustrated above, Business Central is an integral part of the Microsoft roadmap and will continue to grow its leading-edge features, so it should be considered as a part of any GP upgrade path.
+Read more about Dynamics GP upgrade paths from one of our Elite implementation partners, Encore Business Solutions.

 Both existing Dynamics GP and NAV customers must also face complexities associated with data migration, and that should be measured in.
 Your best bet is to talk to your partner about what your options are, and find out the best fit, process, and timeline for your organization.